By Roy Burner (Minister of the Gospel)

 If my people, which are called by my name, shall humble themselves, and pray, and seek my face, and turn from their wicked ways; then will I hear from heaven, and will forgive their sin, and will heal their land (2 Chronicles 7:14).

-This is a high expression of God's loving readiness to hear the prayers of a repentant people.
-Yet it is a conditional Word from God; answered if one humbles themselves, which is difficult for a arrogant people who no longer have the love of God instilled in them; pray, which is a form of humbling oneself; seek my face, or return to God wholeheartedly and without reservation; and last but of extreme importance, turn from your wicked ways without which the judgment of God will be executed!
+This is a expression of God's loving readiness to hear the prayers of a repentant people.
+Yet it is a conditional Word from God; answered if one humbles themselves, which is difficult for a arrogant people who no longer have the love of God instilled in them; pray, seek my face, wholeheartedly and without reservation; and turn from your wicked ways without which the judgment of God will be executed!

 When God sent the prophet Jonah to pronounce the judgment of God on Nineveh; there was a Nineveh type repentance, that should be an example to all once godly nations.
 Scripture reveals: As Jonah begin to enter into the city, a day's journey, he cried out: Yet forty days, and Nineveh shall be overthrown.